Undline/UndChain/readme.md

-# Welcome to UndChain!
+# Welcome to Modulr!

 We're thrilled to have you here!
-UndChain is building the next generation of decentralized cloud services, and we'd love for you to join us in shaping the future.
+Modulr is building the next generation of decentralized cloud services, and we'd love for you to join us in shaping the future.

 ### 🛠️ **Developer Discussions & Community Support**

-If you're a developer interested in contributing to UndChain, have questions, or simply want to join the discussion with like-minded enthusiasts, we invite you to connect with our community:
+If you're a developer interested in contributing to Modulr, have questions, or simply want to join the discussion with like-minded enthusiasts, we invite you to connect with our community:

 >**Discord**
 >